zkxteam/interviews-public/frontend/README.md

 #### Project setup

-Please create a scaffolding for the app by running create-react-app
+Please create a scaffolding for the app by running create-react-app.
+We strongly prefer typescript over javascript.

 #### API